Curator

 Curated by Sophie Davis and Lucy Hammonds

-The artists in Vital Machinery draw on the history of lens-based art practices and interrogate the consumption, agency, and stability of the image in a digital age.
-Ever-present are the power dynamics and ambiguities of the camera, which are exploited to consider women’s experiences of the lens; the entanglement of lived experience and creative practice; and the implications of image capture within histories of colonisation.
-Navigating the networked world, this exhibition reaches inside the mechanisms at play in the processes of representing and recording ourselves within the contemporary moment.
+Speaking to the histories of lens-based practices, the artists in Vital Machinery interrogate the consumption, agency, and stability of the image in a digital age.
+Present throughout the exhibition were the power dynamics and ambiguities of the camera, exploited to consider women’s experiences of the lens; the entanglement of lived experience and creative practice; and the implications of image capture within histories of colonisation.
+Navigating the networked world, this exhibition reached inside the mechanisms at play in the processes of representing and recording ourselves within the contemporary moment.

 First presented in 2022-23 in Ōtepoti at Dunedin Public Art Gallery, the exhibition was revisited and extended with the same group of artists a year later at Te Whare Toi o Heretaunga Hastings Art Gallery with new and commissioned works.